-Jefferson County Commission Basic Life BHS 00054902

-Creation Date: 6/2/2015 Page 2 of 2

-Version 11/12

-Supplemental Life Insurance

-Benefit Highlights

-What is supplemental life insurance?

-Supplemental life insurance is coverage that you pay for.
+Benefit Highlights Jefferson County Commission What is supplemental life Supplemental life insurance is coverage that you pay for. insurance?
 Supplemental life insurance pays your beneficiary (please see below) a benefit if you die while you are covered.
 This highlight sheet is an overview of your supplemental life insurance.
 Once a group policy is issued to your employer, a certificate of insurance will be available to explain your coverage in detail.
 Am I eligible?
 You are eligible if you are an active full time employee who works at least 30 hours per week on a regularly scheduled basis.
 When can I enroll?

-You can enroll during your scheduled enrollment period, within 31 days of the date you have a change in family status, or within 31 days of the completion of your eligibility waiting period as stated in your group policy.
+Enrollment in supplemental life insurance begins 5/20/2015 and ends 5/21/2015.
 When is it effective?
 Coverage goes into effect subject to the terms and conditions of the policy.
 You must be actively at work with your employer on the day your coverage takes effect.

-How much supplemental

-life insurance can I purchase?
-You can purchase supplemental life insurance in increments of \$10,000.
+How much supplemental You can purchase supplemental life insurance in increments of \$10,000. purchase?
 The maximum amount you can purchase cannot be more than \$100,000.
 Annual earnings are as defined in The Hartford's contract with your employer.
 I already have supplemental life insurance coverage; do I have to do anything?
 If you take no action, your coverage and coverage for your eligible dependents will automatically continue with The Hartford subject to the terms of the contract.

-Am I quaranteed coverage?
+Am I guaranteed coverage?
 This coverage is offered without requiring you to provide evidence of insurability.
 What is a beneficiary?
 Your beneficiary is the person (or persons) or legal entity (entities) who receives a benefit payment if you die while you are covered by the policy.
 You must select your beneficiary when you complete your enrollment application; your selection is legally binding.